 If you own a vehicle in Switzerland, you must take out civil liability insurance to cover any damage you may cause, e.g. in the event of an accident.

-In all EU/EEA Member States as well as Andorra and Serbia, the Swiss licence plate is considered an insurance certificate, and as such, you are also covered for civil liability in these countries.
+In all EU/EEA Member States as well as Andorra and Serbia, the Swiss licence plate is considered an insurance certificate, meaning that you are also covered for civil liability in these countries.

 Mandatory for property owners

-This insurance, which is mandatory in most cantons, covers external damage such as fire, water damage and natural disasters.
+This insurance is mandatory in most cantons and covers external damage such as fire, water damage and natural disasters.

 The following types of insurance are optional, but highly recommended:

 Private civil liability

 Private liability insurance covers any damage you may cause to a third party.
 You are liable for any damage that you cause to another person, whether intentionally or not, and you are legally responsible for remedying it.